 Adopt a frog.
 A Frog is a beanbag positioning aid that's shaped like one of those amiable amphibians.
 Originally designed by a NICU nurse, a Frog helps with comfortable positioning of a premature baby.
 The Frog may be placed around the infant's head, neck or hips.
 It can be adjusted for special positioning needs, or used as an extra set of hands, giving the infant a snuggled feeling.
-For each donation of $15, FSNCC can purchase a Frog for an infant in the Neonatal Intesnsive Care Unit who needs one.
+For each donation of $15, FSNCC can purchase a Frog for an infant in the Neonatal Intensive Care Unit who needs one.
 Please click here to visit our Donations page to make a secure online donation for a baby in need.

-Our Current WISH list:
+Our Current Wish List:

-- New bottles with nipples
+New bottles with nipples

-- Hooded towels
+Hooded towels and washcloths

-- Diapers, newborn or size 1
+Diapers, newborn or size 1

-- New or gently used Boppy pillows (positioning aids often used for breastfeeding)
+New or gently used boppy pillows (positioning aids often used for breastfeeding)

 Onesies, size newborn or 0-3 months

-- New or like new baby furniture & equipment (give us a call to check for need).
+New or like new baby furniture & equipment (give us a call to check for need).
 Please make sure these items are clean and in good working condition.

-- Gas cards for families who must travel long distances to be with their babies in the NICU
+Gas cards for families who must travel long distances to be with their babies in the NICU

-- Grocery gift cards or vouchers
+Grocery gift cards or vouchers

-- Restaurant gift cards or coupons
+Restaurant gift cards or coupons

-- High back, reclining high chair (great for infants & toddlers with special needs)
+High back, reclining high chair (great for infants & toddlers with special needs)